MistyCommunity/Documentation/src/content/docs/reference/rest.md

 }
 ```

-### SlamStartStreaming - ALPHA
+### StartSlamStreaming - ALPHA
 Opens the data stream from the Occipital Structure Core depth sensor, so you can obtain image and depth data when Misty is not actively tracking or mapping.

-**Important!** Always use `SlamStopStreaming` to close the depth sensor data stream after sending commands that use Misty's Occipital Structure Core depth sensor.
-Using `SlamStopStreaming` turns off the laser in the depth sensor and lowers Misty's power consumption.
+**Important!** Always use `StopSlamStreaming` to close the depth sensor data stream after sending commands that use Misty's Occipital Structure Core depth sensor.
+Using `StopSlamStreaming` turns off the laser in the depth sensor and lowers Misty's power consumption.
 Note that Misty's 4K camera may not work while the depth sensor data stream is open.

 Endpoint: POST &lt;robot-ip-address&gt;/api/alpha/slam/streaming/start